21 Savage: Personal life

+21 Savage is a father of four.
+He shares two sons, born in 2013 and 2015, with Keyanna Joseph, and has a daughter, also born in 2015, from another relationship.

 21 Savage and his mother are both adherents of the traditional West African religion Ifá.
 In June 2017, he started dating model Amber Rose, but had separated in May 2018.
 In October 2017, he began taking flying lessons in a Cirrus SR20 single-engine aircraft.

 In 2018, 21 Savage reportedly started a movement called "Guns Down, Paintballs Up" which was intended to reduce gun violence by suggesting the use of paintball guns instead of lethal firearms.
 The head of the Detroit Police Department, James Craig, described the movement as "well-intentioned, however, misguided", after several incidents involving paintball guns later resulted in injuries, disorderly conduct involving large groups of people with paintball guns, property vandalism (e.g., of police vehicles), violent reprisals, and the mistaking of paintball guns for firearms.
 The movement has been linked to several cases of property crime and homicide.
 21 Savage has not commented on the matter, although he paid for the funeral of a 3-year-old who was killed in a related incident.

 "ASMR", a song from 21 Savage's second studio album I Am > I Was, caused some controversy with its lyrics.
 The lyrics included the line, "We been gettin' that Jewish money, everything is kosher."
 The lyrics came under fire for perpetuating negative Jewish stereotypes when LeBron James shared an Instagram story quoting the track.
-21 Savage later apologized, saying on Twitter, "The Jewish people I know are very wise with there [sic] money so that's why I said we been gettin' Jewish money.
+21 Savage later apologized, saying on Twitter, "The Jewish people I know are very wise with there[sic] money so that's why I said we been gettin' Jewish money.
 I never thought anyone would take offense, I'm sorry if I offended everybody, never my intention – I love all people with all my heart."

 In November 2020, 21 Savage's half brother, Terrell Davis ("TM1Way"), was stabbed to death in Lambeth, London.

 In September 2025, Latto confirmed her relationship with 21 Savage, after rumors of them being romantically linked.
+In March 2026, Latto announced that she and 21 Savage are expecting a child together.
+Their daughter had been born by May 30, 2026.